 Opt for reusable ice packs instead of plastic baggies of ice to keep food cool or to ice an injury.

-5) Never waste good drinking water.
+5. Never waste good drinking water.
 Use your leftover drinking water to refill pet bowls.
 Have leftover boiled water from making pasta?
 Use it to water houseplants.
-Boiled water is clean water, so you can give it to your pet as well, once it cools down.
+Boiled water is clean, so you can give it to your pet once it cools down.

 In the Bathroom

-7) Dee Glaser, a doctor from the dermatology department at the Saint Louis University School of Medicine, says that a few showers a week is all you need (unless you’re rolling around in the dirt every day).
+7. Dee Glaser, a dermatology doctor at the Saint Louis University School of Medicine, says a few showers a week are all you need (unless you’re rolling around in the dirt daily).

-On days you don’t shower, you can always use dry shampoo, wear a hat, or put your hair up in a distinct style.
+On days you don’t shower, you can always use dry shampoo, wear a hat, or style your hair differently.

-8) Sometimes, you only need to use an oil-absorbing sheet on your face instead of a full face wash.
+8. Sometimes, you only need an oil-absorbing sheet on your face instead of a full face wash.
 This works great in a hurry or on the go, too.

-9) About 75% of the water we use per day goes down the bathroom drain.
-Turn the water off as you apply soap, shampoo, and conditioner and as you shave.
+9. About 75% of the daily water goes down the bathroom drain.
+Turn the water off when you apply soap, shampoo, and conditioner and when you shave.

 (Wet your body first, of course!)
 Switch to shampoo bars instead of liquid shampoos stored in plastic bottles.
 They save water, are travel-friendly, and last longer!

-But if you can’t cut the toilet paper habit, remember that recycled toilet paper uses half the amount of water to manufacture as virgin toilet paper.
+But if you can’t cut the toilet paper habit, remember that recycled toilet paper uses half the water to manufacture as virgin toilet paper.

-If you’re up for the challenge and want that all-natural fertilizer, composting toilets conserve the most amount of water, since there’s no need to flush.
+If you’re up for the challenge and want all-natural fertilizer, composting toilets conserve the most water since there’s no need to flush.

 Ways to Conserve Water Outdoors: